bigfix/developer.bigfix.com/site/reference/types/file.md

 # key &lt;string&gt; of &lt;file&gt; : string

 Returns a key and its value from the given structured text file.
-It iterates over lines that start with the key name (as specified by &lt;string&lt;) followed by an = or : character.
+It iterates over lines that start with the key name (as specified by &lt;string&gt;) followed by an = or : character.
 When searching, white space is ignored.

 # length of &lt;file&gt; : integer